wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 the same ECC circuit that calculates ECC on the normal data path.
 The memory controller generates a 32-bit hash value by selecting four pre-determined cache lines in the page, and concatenates the lower 8 bits of their ECC.
+The hash value will then be stored in the candidate cache register, which can be accessed by the OS.
+The OS should still maintain, using software, two versions of hash values from the previous and current iteration.
+This hardware assisted hash generation, however, saves the cycles and memory bandwidth that were dedicated to computing a software hashes.
+Moreover, software hashes often require reading all or part of the cache lines (e.g. 1KB as in software-based
+KMS).
+These requests can hardly be reordered for better performance, since these algorithms are implemented with strong data dependency.
+Hardware ECC hashes do not suffer similar problems, since ECC bits are always read or computed by the memory controller, which can be collected cost-free as the controller reads the page.